EyasuTeshome/shifttracker/becoming-a-remote-professional/three-habits-for-success.md

 - Prepare your weekly schedule including outside Program requirements:
   - Make sure you are consistently following the Microverse Daily Schedule.
   - Limit distractions!
-Put your phone away while you are working, close Youtube tabs or tabs related to blogs, and make sure you are in a quiet environment.
+Put your phone away while you are working, close Youtube tabs for example, and make sure you are in a quiet environment.
 Think of other distractions that you might have and try to limit them as much as possible.
   - Take breaks to help you recharge and set you up for long-term success.
 You might find yourself wanting to continue working during lunch breaks to get through the material faster, but over time that may limit your ability to learn.
 We need to take breaks to help us focus and learn new concepts.
-  - Plan when you will take care of other responsibilities, hobbies or sports outside of the Program so they don't take time away from the Program.
+  - Plan when you will take care of other responsibilities, hobbies or sports outside of Program Time so they don't take time away from your learning time.
 - Communicate with your family members, partner or housemates about your new schedule:
-  - Try to help them understand that during the Program hours you cannot be distracted or interrupted at home as you are focused on learning.
+  - Try to help them understand that during the Program Time you cannot be distracted or interrupted at home as you are focused on learning.
-  - Communicate clearly with them about your ability to do chores, prepare food or transport family members only outside the Program hours.
+  - Communicate clearly with them about your ability to do chores, prepare food or transport family members only outside the Microverse schedule.
   - Help them understand that your studies are the beginning of new habits you will have in your remote career.

 ------